-Home / For Faculty
+For Faculty

 Working Together

 The UNC Advising Program and faculty/instructors enjoy a long history of working together to promote student intellectual development, academic success in and out of the classroom, and retention.
-The relationship between faculty and academic advisors allows for a more seamless advising experience for students.
+The relationship between faculty and advisors allows for a more seamless advising experience for students.
 Each plays an important and complementary role in students’ intellectual and academic exploration.

 The partnership between UNC Advising and faculty encourages student success.
-Given the rigor and high academic standards at UNC-CH, students experiencing academic difficulty are encouraged to consult with their instructors first and, if additional support is warranted, meet with their academic advisor.
+Given the rigor and high academic standards at UNC-CH, students experiencing academic difficulty are encouraged to consult with their instructors first and, if additional support is warranted, meet with their assigned advisor.
 Advisors work with the student to identify supplemental campus resources and help them interpret University policies and procedures.

 Working from Student Strengths